clj-commons/iapetos/README.md

 This is particularly useful for applications that do not expose an HTTP port themselves but shall still be scraped by Prometheus.
 By default, metrics will be exposed at `/metrics`.

+## History

+iapetos was originally created by Yannick Scherer ([@xsc](https://github.com/xsc)).
+In July 2019 it was moved to CLJ Commons for continued maintenance.

+It could previously be found at [xsc/iapetos](https://github.com/xsc/iapetos). [clj-commons/iapetos](https://github.com/clj-commons/iapetos) is the canonical repository now.

 ## License